Self-awareness: Definitions and scope

 The term self-awareness is used across several disciplines to describe related but distinct phenomena.
 Broadly, it refers to the capacity to direct attention inward and recognize oneself as an individual, separate from the environment and from other beings.
 However, researchers distinguish between two main forms: reflective self-awareness and social self-awareness.

 Reflective self-awareness refers to the recognition of one's own consciousness—the ability to think about thoughts, to know that one is perceiving, feeling, and existing.
-It is often described as “awareness of awareness” and forms the basis for introspection, metacognition, and personal identity.
+It is often described as "awareness of awareness" and forms the basis for introspection, metacognition, and personal identity.
 This sense of self-awareness is studied in philosophy of mind, neuroscience, and comparative cognition, where it is linked to neural processes of reflection and self-recognition.

 Social self-awareness refers to understanding oneself as perceived by others and within social contexts.
-It includes the ability to evaluate one’s behavior, emotions, and presentation relative to social norms or expectations.
+It includes the ability to evaluate one's behavior, emotions, and presentation relative to social norms or expectations.
 This meaning is common in psychology, where it underlies theories of self-conscious emotions, social behavior, and empathy.
 In this sense, self-awareness overlaps with self-evaluation, self-monitoring, and self-regulation.

 These two meanings often interact—reflective awareness provides the inner model of the self that social awareness then extends to interpersonal situations.
 In contemporary research, distinguishing between these levels helps clarify how self-awareness can involve both private consciousness and public self-perception.

 With this conceptual framework in place, we next examine the neural basis of reflective self-awareness.

 Neuroscience

-Modern neuroscience treats self-awareness not as the product of a single “center,” but as the emergent behavior of interacting brain systems.
-Functional MRI, lesion, and connectivity studies implicate a distributed network—particularly the medial prefrontal cortex, anterior cingulate cortex, posterior cingulate cortex, and temporoparietal junction—in processes of self-reflection and self-modeling.
-These regions overlap substantially with the brain’s default mode network and engage in metacognitive monitoring—feedback loops in which predictions about internal and external states are continuously compared with incoming sensory and emotional input.
+Modern neuroscience treats self-awareness not as the product of a single "center," but as the emergent behavior of interacting brain systems.
+Functional MRI, lesion, and connectivity studies implicate a distributed network—particularly the medial prefrontal cortex, anterior cingulate cortex, posterior cingulate cortex, and temporoparietal junction—in processes of self-reflection and self-modelling.
+These regions overlap substantially with the brain's default mode network and engage in metacognitive monitoring—feedback loops in which predictions about internal and external states are continuously compared with incoming sensory and emotional input.
 Such neural machinery underlies the experience of being aware that one is aware.

-Experimental evidence suggests that self-awareness depends on the brain’s capacity for metacognition—the monitoring and evaluation of its own processes.
-Such “monitoring systems” continually compare predicted sensory and emotional states with actual input, generating the experience of being aware of awareness itself.
+Experimental evidence suggests that self-awareness depends on the brain's capacity for metacognition—the monitoring and evaluation of its own processes.
+Such "monitoring systems" continually compare predicted sensory and emotional states with actual input, generating the experience of being aware of awareness itself.
 This feedback architecture allows the brain to notice discrepancies between expectation and perception, forming the foundation of conscious self-reflection.
-This recursive feedback process gives rise to the sensation of being aware of awareness, sometimes described as a “mirror of mirrors” within consciousness.
+This recursive feedback process gives rise to the sensation of being aware of awareness, sometimes described as a "mirror of mirrors" within consciousness.

-Neuroscientific models therefore interpret self-awareness as a dynamic property of the brain’s integrative and self-modeling systems, not as a function of a single mechanism.
+Neuroscientific models therefore interpret self-awareness as a dynamic property of the brain's integrative and self-modelling systems, not as a function of a single mechanism.